 The orbit can be a tricky area to treat for obvious reasons.
 Some practitioners are not comfortable treating the upper and lower eyelids.
 Choose wisely for this procedure.
 Thoroughly research your injector and ask to view before and after photos of other patients who have had injections into the eye sockets for volume correction.
 Flawless injection technique and knowledge of the anatomy of the eye are paramount.

-Changes Plastic Surgery & Spa in San Diego, CA is home to Dr. Gilbert Lee and Dr. Brian J. Reagan, board certified plastic surgeons.
+Changes Plastic Surgery & Spa in San Diego, CA is home to Dr. Gilbert Lee, a board-certified plastic surgeon.